-Any EASA or UK licence holder wishing to fly a tail wheel aeroplane for the first time is required to complete ‘Differences Training’ to the satisfaction of an an appropriately qualified instructor.
+Any UK licence holder wishing to fly a tail wheel aeroplane for the first time is required to complete ‘Differences Training’ to the satisfaction of an an appropriately qualified instructor.

 The nature, content and duration of the ‘Differences Training’ is not laid down by CAP 804 or Part-FCL but is left to the discretion of the instructor conducting the training.
 Moreover, there is no formal test or check at the end of the training.